FAQ - Frequently Asked Questions

 Q. Is it possible to get a custom size panel?

 Answer: Yes.
-Ampersand can make custom size panels up to 44” x 90” with cradles and cross braces up to 3 inches deep in any of Ampersand’s Museum Series surfaces.
-Currently, the Value Series Artist Panel is not available in custom sizes.
-Email or call us for a custom quote to get started.
-Please plan around a 4 week turnaround time.
+Ampersand can make custom size panels up to 48” x 90” with cradles and cross braces up to 3 inches deep in any of Ampersand’s Museum Series surfaces.
+Currently, Floaterframe and the Value Series Artist Panel (including The Artist Panel Smooth Finish, The Artist Panel Canvas Texture, and The Artist Panel Unprimed Basswood) are not available in custom sizes.
+Email us at email@example.com for a custom quote to get started.
+We are only able to accommodate custom panel requests within the USA and Canada at this time.
+Please plan on a 4 week turnaround time.

 Q. How do I seal my watercolors so I can frame without glass?

 Answer: Seal finished watercolors or gouache with several light coats of spray varnish (or fixative), being careful to spray outdoors during warmer months or in a well ventilated and heated area during colder times of the year.
-We recommend the Krylon® UV Archival varnishes.
-These spray varnishes offer advanced non-yellowing protection against fading, dirt, moisture and discoloration.
-The Krylon® UV Archival varnishes contain superior levels of UV light absorbers and are removable for conservation purposes.
-For additional protection against scratches during transport and also ultraviolet light, follow the application of Krylon® spray varnish with Golden® MSA UVLS or Golden® Polymer UVLS varnish.
+We recommend Krylon UV Resistant Clear – Gloss, followed by Golden’s Polymer Varnish with UVLS (in satin, or matte).
+Golden Artist Colors’ Polymer Varnish with UVLS offers additional protection against scratches during transport and also ultraviolet light.
 About 4 coats brushed-on, provides a very durable archival finish and is also removable for conservation purposes.

 Q. Why are there white specks on my watercolor washes on Aquabord?